 MVP

 As a first-time user logging in, I want to see a brief introduction to the product.

-This will be accomplished using a series of arrows pointing to elements of the screen, with text accompanying each arrow.
-I advance through the arrows by clicking anywhere on the screen.
+Implementation notes: This will be accomplished using a series of tooltip “bubbles” with the arrows pointing to elements of the screen, with text in each bubble.
+I advance through the bubbles by clicking anywhere on the screen.

 “Welcome to TwoStep!
 The Organizer contains all of your Activities, and allows you to organize them under Categories.
 Categories can also contain sub-categories.”